vegaprotocol/documentation/docs/node-operators/snapshots.md

 ## Using a local snapshot
 Using the `vega snapshots` command line we can get a list of all snapshots available locally.

-You can then start your node using a snapshot either directly from the command line or the configuration file by specifying the block height.
+You can then start your node using a snapshot either directly from the command line or with the configuration file by specifying the block height.

 From the command line:
 ```